web-auth/doc/the-webauthn-server/the-hard-way/README.md

 # Webauthn Server

-To laucnh a Webauthn server, you will need the following components:
+To launch a Webauthn server, you will need the following components:

 * [A Public Key Credential Source Repository](./#public-key-credential-source-repository)
 * [A token binding handler](./#token-binding-handler)